A Speeding Ticket in NY May Increase Car Insurance Rates

 In general, the better the driving record is, the lower the insurance premiums will be.

-It is also a common misperception that taking a driver safety course will remove 4 points from your driving record.
-This is not the case.
+It is a common misconception that taking a driver safety course will remove points or the conviction from your driving record and thereby prevent the auto insurance companies from seeing it.
+However, this is not the case.
 The DMV website says:

 Completion of a course under the “Point & Insurance Reduction Program” does not remove, delete, subtract, or erase any violation, conviction, or notice of original number of points from your driving record.

-So, while the course will give you an extra 4 points before you lose your license, it will not remove them and they are fair game as far as your auto insurance company is concerned.
+So while the course will give you an extra 4 points before you lose your license, it will not remove the conviction and they are fair game as far as your auto insurance company is concerned.

 Here is a quick review of what you can do to avoid an increase in auto insurance rates:

-- Fight your traffic ticket instead of paying it and pleading guilty.
-An experienced NY traffic attorney like Adam Rosenblum can negotiate a plea bargain that results in reduced points on your driving record.
+> Fight your traffic ticket instead of pleading guilty and paying it.
+An experienced NY traffic attorney like the attorneys at The Rosenblum Law Firm can negotiate a plea bargain that results in reduced points on your driving record or fight your ticket at trial in an attempt to get it dismissed.